polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 If you want to crudify your own database here, you can easily do so by adding a connection string to an existing database through the _"Config"_ menu item, and then choose your own connection string's name as you crudify your backend.
+If you do this you can choose any Microsoft SQL Server, MySQL, or PostgreSQL database connection string.

 Once you have generated an Angular frontend, you can easily install this on the same VPS.
 This is possible since the generated frontend also contains a _"docker-compose.yml"_ file.
 The easiest way